 The Crying Game is a film, not a science documentary.
 No one's ever thrown up on me.
 Sometimes people freak out but those people are douchebags.
 Most of the time, it's no biggie.
 Your sex friend might even be turned on by your revelation.
 Good for them.
 Good for you.
 Good for orgasms.

-Fuck, I just realised I've been rambling this whole time.
+Fuck, I just realized I've been rambling this whole time.
 I guess I should make a point.
-OK, if we have to cobble some meaning out of this I guess it’s that: a) people shouldn’t be sent to prison for not disclosing their trans status, but b) they could be and so it’s probably safest, at the moment, to disclose, even though, c) it actually doesn’t have to be a big deal because, d) ultimately this is a moral issue and shouldn’t be a legal matter and e) basically you can forget everything you just read and it’s all good if you can successfully "trick" people, although, f) if you can’t, and those man hands or tits or something else gives you away, you run the risk of getting run over or shot or any of the other horrible ways trans people have been murdered simply for being themselves and wanting to take part in that thing we call "life".
+OK, if we have to cobble some meaning out of this I guess it's that: a) people shouldn't be sent to prison for not disclosing their trans status but b) they could be and so it's probably safest, at the moment, to disclose, even though c) it actually doesn't have to be a big deal because d) ultimately this is a moral issue and shouldn't be a legal matter and e) basically you can forget everything you just read and it's all good if you can successfully 'trick' people, although f) if you can't, and those man hands or tits or something else gives you away, you run the risk of getting run over or shot or any of the other horrible ways trans people have been murdered simply for being themselves and wanting to take part in that thing we call "life."